Save up to 25%… Shop Our Birthday Sale Now!

 Reishi’s health benefits are so revered that TCM physicians still call it “the mushroom of immortality” (24).

-But how well does this king of mushrooms hold its own against modern scrutiny?
+But how well does this king of the best mushrooms hold its own against modern scrutiny?

 It may not be able to grant you immortality, but scientists have confirmed a myriad of benefits that could contribute to a long, healthy life.
 So far, over 400 different compounds have been identified that may assist the body in various ways.
 They include (25):